Digital Herd Immunity and COVID-19: A Model for App-Based Contact Tracing

 The main technical innovation in our work is surmounting this breakdown of the Markov property: we develop generating function methods that allow for \textit{exact} summation of non-Markovian contact-tracing processes, to any desired order.
 We show that despite inter-generational correlations, the critical behaviour is determined by a function $R_n(\phi,\theta)$, which can be viewed as a ``mean number of new infections'', suitably averaged over time.
 In particular, $R_n(\phi,\theta)$ controls the ultimate fate of the epidemic, and the critical line for $n$-step contact tracing is given by an implicit equation

 in $\phi$ and $\theta$; details of the calculation and a full expression for $R_n(\phi,\theta)$ are presented in the Supplementary Material.
 Taking the limit as $n\to \infty$ yields the exact critical line for contact tracing to arbitrary recursive depth; however, for any $n\geq 1$, this does not seem to be expressible in closed form, except at its endpoints.
 Fortunately, the function $R_n$ is found to converge rapidly in its arguments with increasing $n$.
 Fig. \ref{Fig2} depicts results from Eq. \eqref{ECP} with ten-step contact tracing, $n=10$, and shows excellent agreement with stochastic numerical simulations.
+We note that the values obtained for $n=10$ are already well-converged, in the sense that they do not vary significantly for $n>10$.
+The sensitivity of the efficacy of contact tracing to tracing depth is addressed in more detail in a companion paper~\cite{shivam2021recursive}.

 We now discuss the universal properties of this phase transition.
 For concreteness, let us parameterize the critical line as $(\phi_c(\theta),\theta)$.
 For fixed $\theta$ in the domain of $\phi_c$, a transition from an epidemic to an immune phase occurs as $\phi \to \phi_c(\theta)^-$.
 We call this transition the ``contact-tracing phase transition'', because it is controlled by the population fraction on the contact-tracing network.
 To capture the universal properties of this transition, it is helpful to consider the random variable $|C|$, which is the size of the infected cluster seeded by Patient Zero in a single realization of the branching process.
 On the immune side of the transition, $|C|$ is almost surely finite, and the risk of epidemics is captured by the mean cluster size, $\mathbb{E}_{\phi,\theta}(|C|)$.
 On the epidemic side of the transition, the mean cluster size diverges, and the order parameter $\rho_{\phi,\theta} = \mathbb{P}_{\phi,\theta}(|C| = \infty)$ better quantifies the risk of epidemic spread.
-In the vicinity of the critical point $\phi=\phi_c(\theta)$, both of these quantities are characterized by universal critical exponents,
+In the vicinity of the critical point $\phi=\phi_c(\theta)$, both quantities are characterized by universal critical exponents,

 In the Supplementary Material, we show that $\gamma=\beta=1$ for any finite $n$, demonstrating that the contact-tracing phase transition lies in the universality class of mean-field site percolation~\cite{Grimmett_1999}.
 The scaling theory of percolation transitions then implies a universal scaling form for the distribution of epidemic sizes,